Maksymilian21Wnuk/Maksymilian21Wnuk/README.md

 Welcome to my github profile!
 My name is Maksymilian, I am student of University of Wrocław.
 I am computer science enthusiast.
-I am interested mostly in operating systems, low-level programming and machine learning.
+I am interested mostly in operating systems, low-level programming, machine learning and backend web development.
 ## Tools I Use

 - **Operating System:** Linux, (prefer to not use) Windows